Is InCD.exe safe?

-InCD.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if InCD.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+InCD.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if InCD.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 InCD.exe file information

 The process known as InCD CD-RW UDF Tools belongs to software Nero AG InCD or Ahead Software AG InCD or Nero 7 Essentials or Nero 7 Ultra Edition or Nero 7 Premium or SecurDisc Viewer by Nero AG (nero.com) or Ahead Software AG (www.nero.com) or Copyright© ahead software gmbh and its licensors (www.nero.com).

 Description: InCD.exe is not essential for the Windows OS and causes relatively few problems.
 The file InCD.exe is located in a subfolder of "C:\Program Files" (e.g. C:\Program Files\ahead\InCD\).

 Known file sizes on Windows 7/XP are 1,397,760 bytes (22% of all occurrences), 1,398,272 bytes and 77 more variants.